embark-framework/embark-site/source/docs/contracts_deployment.md

 ### Node accounts + user accounts

-If you still wish to use your Ethereum node' account(s) along with your custom accounts, just use the following:
+If you still wish to use your Ethereum node's account(s) along with your custom accounts, just use the following:

 <pre><code class="javascript">// config/contracts.js
 module.exports = {